 - This is a declared Class 2 species under the Land Protection (Pest and Stock Route Management) Act 2002.

-- Introduction, feeding, keeping, releasing or supplying is prohibited without a permit issued by Biosecurity Queensland.
+- Taking for commercial use, introduction, keeping, releasing or supplying (including supplying things containing reproductive material of this pest) is prohibited without a permit issued by Biosecurity Queensland.

 - Landholders are required to control declared pests on their properties.